Our Animal Services Officers:

 - Education about staying safe around animals and preventing rabies

 Dead Bird Reporting

 If you find a dead bird, please visit the Wisconsin Department of Natural Resources website for instructions.
 If you are told to dispose of the dead bird, don’t touch it with your bare hands.
-Wear gloves or an inverted plastic bag and then put it in your regular trash.
+Wear gloves or invert a plastic bag over your hand and then put it in your regular trash.
 Wash your hands after putting the bird in the trash.